Virginia Field Sobriety Tests

 There are other sobriety tests that an officer may use to determine a driver’s level of impairment, but they are not standardized and are not used as commonly as the three NHTSA-approved tests.

-Counting backwards is a test in which the individual stands with their arms at their sides and counts backwards as the officer requests.
+Counting backward is a test in which the individual stands with their arms at their sides and counts backward as the officer requests.
 This could be, for example, from 46 to the number 29 or, more simply, from 10 down to one.
 The officer then observes up to four different areas of competence, including whether the person skips a number or cannot complete the test.

 The alphabet test involves reciting the letters of the alphabet correctly and in order.
 The officer may pick a random letter for the person to start with, for example “n,” and have them finish the alphabet from that point.